rlehfeld/rpyc-ng/docs/docs/theory.rst

 to limit the power of one party over the other.
 Either party could perform arbitrary operations on the other, and there was no way to restrict it.

-RPyC 3.0 introduced the concept of *services*.
-RPyC itself is only a "sophisticated transport layer" -- it is a `mechanism <https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy>`_, it does not set policies.
-RPyC allows each end of the connection to expose a (potentially different) *service* that is responsible for the "policy", i.e., the set of supported operations.
+RPyC-NG 3.0 introduced the concept of *services*.
+RPyC-NG itself is only a "sophisticated transport layer" -- it is a `mechanism <https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy>`_, it does not set policies.
+RPyC-NG allows each end of the connection to expose a (potentially different) *service* that is responsible for the "policy", i.e., the set of supported operations.
 For instance, *classic RPyC* is implemented by the ``SlaveService``, which grants arbitrary access to all objects.
 Users of the library may define their own services, to meet their